CYC 301 Cr.3

 This course is designed to examine current and proposed child and family policies.
 Specifically, the goals of the course are to enhance students' understanding of (a) the basics of child and family development and the complex nature of childhood risk and resilience; (b) current policies and safety net programs, particularly in the areas of child protection and family strengthening, their evolution over time, and their strengths and weaknesses; (c) recent reform efforts and new directions in policy; and (d) building community connections.
 Prerequisite: grade of "C" or better in CYC 301; PSY 212.
 Offered Annually.

 CYC 411 Cr.3

 This course focuses on the study of the family as a system.
 Students will examine developmental stages, life cycle patterns, and family interactions using a systems framework.
 The application of family systems theory to at-risk families will be discussed.
 Prerequisite: PSY 212.
 Offered Annually.

 Capstone in Child Youth Care

 This course is designed to review and unify basic concepts regarding the care of children and youth, particularly those considered "at-risk."
 Particular emphasis will be on the multi-level factors that impact the well being of children and youth, ethics and legal issues, diversity, and program assessment.
 A systems approach for understanding the vulnerable or at-risk youth will provide a broad framework and the course will be taught from a problem-based learning perspective.
-Prerequisite: CYC 301; junior standing; a minimum of 18 credits of the child/youth care course work completed.
-Offered Spring.
+Prerequisite: grade of "C" or better in CYC 301; junior standing; minimum of 18 credits of the CYC minor course work completed.
+Offered Annually.